Hausfeld acting for Which? in landmark collective action against Qualcomm

 - It refuses to supply chipsets to smartphone manufacturers, such as Apple and Samsung, unless those companies obtain a separate licence and pay substantial royalties to Qualcomm.

 It is argued that these abuses enable Qualcomm to charge Apple and Samsung higher fees for the licences for its patents, than if Qualcomm behaved lawfully.
 Qualcomm’s royalties are charged as a percentage of the price of smartphones and which have to be paid by smartphone manufacturers even when they don’t use Qualcomm’s chipsets.

-Which? says that the higher costs are ultimately passed on to consumers and Which? will attempt to recover these under the collective regime which allows Which? to apply to pursue a claim for an aggregate award of damages on behalf of affected UK consumers.
+Which? says that the higher costs are ultimately passed on to consumers and Which? is attempting to recover these under the collective regime that allows Which? to apply to pursue a claim for an aggregate award of damages on behalf of affected UK consumers.

-Now the case has been filed, the next step will be for Which? to obtain permission from the Competition Appeal Tribunal to serve proceedings on Qualcomm.
-If granted, the Tribunal will then decide whether or not the Which? can act as the class representative and whether the claim can proceed to trial.
+Which? obtained permission from the Competition Appeal Tribunal to serve proceedings on Qualcomm.
+On 17 May 2022, Which? was authorised by the Tribunal to act as the class representative and the case is now proceeding to trial.

 For more info about the claim and sign up for updates about progress with the claim, visit www.smartphoneclaim.co.uk.

 Which?’s claim is funded by Augusta Ventures.
 Hausfeld & Co LLP are supported by a counsel team at Monckton Chambers: Jon Turner QC, Anneli Howard, Michael Armitage and Ciar McAndrew.

 The case has been reported widely in the news: